RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

   - For each message, the thread toggles the on-board LED1

-  - The on-board B1 user button and LED1 are initialied as follows in `main()`:
+  - The on-board B1 user button and LED1 are initialized as follows in `main()`:
       - LED1 is initialized in GPIO_OUT mode
-    - B1 is initialize in GPIO_IN mode with an interrupt callback function, `gpio_cb`: an interrupt is raised each time the button is pressed
+      - B1 is initialized in GPIO_IN mode with an interrupt callback function, `gpio_cb`, an interrupt is raised each time the button is pressed

   - For each interrupt, a message is sent from the ISR to the led management thread &#x21d2; it toggles the LED1 status